andrewdonato/Dev-Boot-Camp-Security-Final-Project/README.md

 ##Our Mission Statement
 DBC teaches the students to write web applications in Ruby on Rails -- security can sometimes be considered an afterthought.
 Our team decided to make this our main focus, and illuminate the security flaws in some of the web apps we are writing.

-This is a compendium of all of the information we have learned - common exploits, the security tools used, and other useful tips.
+This is a compendium of all of the information we have learned - common exploits, the security tools used, and other useful tips from the web security world.
 This can be used as a point of reference for people interested in learning more about this important topic.

 ##Table of Contents
 ###Common Exploits and Definitions